blocknetdx/documentation/docs/service-nodes/xcloud-configuration.md

 ## Configure Service
 The configuration file has information required to connect with your service, interact with it, and additional settings like fees and request limits.
 Follow the guide that pertains to your [service type](#determine-service-type).

+Note: The configuration file has a 2mb size limit.

 ### RPC
 !!! warning "Note: RPC Services also require *xbridge.conf* configuration."
     To support SPV calls, you must also have your `xbridge.conf` file setup for each of the chains you wish to support and those wallets must remain open and running ([view XBridge setup guide](/service-nodes/xbridge-configuration)).
 If you already have this setup for XRouter SPV calls then you don't need to do anything extra unless you want to support additional chains.